| Title: | Simulation Experiments Within The SpaDES Ecosystem (Deprecated) |

 function.
 This gives equal weight to each pair.
 If the user wishes to

-put different weight on each pattern, a weights
+put different weight on each pattern, a weights vector can be

 provided.
 This will be used to multiply the standardized values described above.